Roakz/Llama_Palooza/documentation/Documentation.md

 <h3>2.2 Classes</h3>
 As previously stated, in the variable type section, Classes will be a large part of this program.
 I am planning on structuring the game on 3 main classes. <br><br>

 **The first class**  Is the Llama class.
 Within the llama class there will be 3 sub-classes that inherit directly from the Llama "superclass" to initialize the over-arching attributes of the llamas.
 Each llama then has 1 special attribute which will be specified in the specific subclass.
 This means it takes precedance over the superclass for that particular attribute.
-Although i could have used modules for this i found this to be a DRY-er simpler approach.<br><br>
+Although i could have used modules for this i found this to be a simpler approach.<br><br>

 **The second class**  is the Sloth Boss class.
 Upon initialization the sloth class will randomly generate its attributes for each attribute area I.E Health, Attack & Hp.
 This will ensure fair and interesting game play.<br><br>